rust-lang/rust/text/0000-if-while-or-patterns.md

 # Motivation
 [motivation]: #motivation

 While nothing in this RFC is currently impossible in Rust, the changes the RFC proposes improves the ergonomics of control flow when dealing with `enum`s (sum types) with three or more variants where the program should react in one way to a group of variants, and another way to another group of variants.
-Examples of when such sum types occur are protocols and when dealing with languages (ASTs).
+Examples of when such sum types occur are protocols, when dealing with languages (ASTs), and non-trivial iterators.

 The following snippet (written with this RFC):